-In this study, we applied PCE UQ to explore the effect of variability in the conductivity of a fibrotic border zone on simulations of VT induction.
+In this study we applied PCE UQ to explore the effect of variability in the conductivity of a fibrotic border zone on simulations of VT induction.
 The length of the reentry varied substantially, given varied fibrotic conductivity, as evidenced by a standard deviation of 2.83 seconds.
-In some of the samples used to train the PCE emulator, we noted only a single beat of reentry that was not able to sustain, while in others, the VT reentry sustained for the duration of the simulation.
-These results alone indicate the importance of the conductivity of the fibrotic region on the resulting VT simulation and highlight the importance of properly tuning such parameters to produce robust patientspecific behavior.
+In some of the samples used to train the PCE emulator, we noted only a single beat of reentry that was not able to be sustained, whereas in others, the VT reentry was sustained for the entirety of the simulation.
+These results alone indicate the importance of the conductivity of the fibrotic region on the resulting VT simulation and highlight the importance of properly tuning such parameters to produce robust patient-specific behavior.
 The simulated VT cycle length also varied substantially, with a mean of 0.43 seconds and a standard deviation of 0.24 seconds.
 These results suggest that the reentrant pathway may have been substantially different under different fibrotic conductivities.
 In future studies, we plan to investigate the changes to the reentrant pathway, using the results from this study as a foundation for the UQ-modeling pipeline.

-Interpretation of VT reentry behaviors are not straightforward, however, we chose the S2 activation map as one of our UQ inputs because it was a reliable measure we were able to make in each simulation whose values did not change drastically.
+Interpretation of VT reentry behaviors is not straightforward.
+We chose the S2 activation map as one of our UQ inputs because it was a reliable measure we were able to make in each simulation whose values did not change drastically.
 A possibly more intuitive metric, such as the activation map of a single reentrant cycle, would produce less interpretable UQ results, as the reentrant pathway might vary substantially, changing direction and path completely between samples.
 Interpretation of the resulting values such as the mean or standard deviation of such activation maps would not necessarily be useful.
 In the S2 activation map, we noted the highest level of standard deviation in the fibrotic region on the right and basal side of the scar (see Figure 2.
 The highest sensitivity values for the sheet conductivity were on the basal side of the scar, which corresponded to the site of reentry in the baseline simulation (see Figure 1).
 This result may suggest that sheet conductivity plays an essential role in the development of the reentrant pathway, which is corroborated by the high sensitivity to sheet conductivity seen in the reentrant length and cycle length outputs (Table 2).

 This study was limited to a single patient and a limited set of both input parameters and output metrics.
-Future studies should develop output metrics to drive further UQ analysis and identify other parameters of interest.
-As conductivity heavily affects conduction velocity, our future studies will investigate these results in the context of conduction velocity changes in the fibrotic region.
+Future studies will develop output metrics to drive further UQ analysis and identify other parameters of interest.
+We must also develop more refined methods to explore the UQ output distributions, as mean and standard deviation alone may be insufficient.
 This study provides a solid foundation for the application of UQ to VT simulation, and demonstrates the utility of UQ in this domain by exploring the effect of variable conductivity in the fibrotic region, a highly clinically relevant and poorly understood area of tissue, on the resulting VT simulation.